Boulder County Vision Zero Action Plan

 Project Overview

 Everyone deserves to arrive alive.
-Vision Zero is a strategy to eliminate all serious injury and fatal traffic crashes, while increasing safe, healthy, equitable mobility for all.
+Vision Zero is a strategy to eliminate all serious injury and fatal traffic crashes.

-Each Partner is developing a Vision Zero Action Plan (VZAP), which will be a detailed analysis of traffic crashes and risk factors in the county and specific recommendations to comprehensively improve transportation safety in the coming years.
+Each Vision Zero Action Plan (VZAP) is a detailed analysis of traffic crashes and risk factors in the county and specific recommendations to comprehensively improve transportation safety in the coming years.

 Review Past Project Materials